-Telephone counselling works in the same way as face to face counselling, but sessions are carried out over the phone.
+Telephone Counselling: - This works in the same way as face-to-face counselling, but sessions are carried out over the phone.

-Video chat counselling enables you to video chat with your counsellor in real-time with over the Internet.
+Video chat counselling: - This enables you to video chat with your counsellor in real-time with over the internet.
 We use the Zoom programme and app to do this.

-Email counselling is a form of online counselling that allows you to work with a counsellor by exchanging emails.
+Email counselling - Is a form of online counselling that allows you to work with a counsellor by exchanging emails.
 You write your problems and concerns in an email, and the counsellor replies with a considered therapeutic response.
-This may help you if you do not feel comfortable talking about your problems.
+This may help you if you do not feel comfortable talking about your problems in real time.

-You would normally have 8 sessions with a counsellor
+Short-term counselling: - You would normally have 8 sessions with a counsellor.